Written by Rhys Jones Managing Director – Davidson Gray

 The Good News is it is Possible!

-Now you’ve read this, please don’t be scared off running your own recruitment business.
+Now you’ve read this, please don’t be scared off running your own business.
 It was the best career move I ever made.
 But be smart, use some of these observations in your preparation.
 And most of all try and find someone who’s been there to help you.
-I set up Davidson Gray for this very reason – to help recruiters who want to start their own businesses.
-If I knew what I know now when I first set up, I’d have made twice as much money, twice as quickly and with half the effort!
+I set up Davidson Gray for this very reason – to help Recruiters who want to start their own businesses.
+If I knew then what I know now, when I first set up, I’d have made twice as much money, twice as quickly and with half the effort!

 Written by Rhys Jones Managing Director – Davidson Gray